ltelab/disdrodb/README.md

 - process more than 400 disdrometer stations into a standard NetCDF format (DISDRODB L0 product)

 Currently, the DISDRODB Working Group is discussing the development of various scientific products.
-If you have ideas, algorithms, data or expertise to share, or you want to contribute to the future DISDRODB products, do not hesitate to  **GET IN TOUCH** !!!
+If you have ideas, algorithms, data or expertise to share, or you want to contribute to the future DISDRODB products, do not hesitate to get in touch !!!

 Join the [**DISDRODB Slack Workspace**](http://slack.disdrodb.org) to meet the DISDRODB Community !